What are employees’ leave entitlements?

 As of 29 July 2016, employers and employees covered by the Pastoral Award 2020 can agree in writing to cash out annual leave.Each agreement to cash out annual leave must be in writing and the payment must be for the full amount that the employee would have been paid if the employee had taken the leave.
 A separate agreement is required each time annual leave is cashed out.

 Employees who are not covered by an award or agreement (such as managers) may agree in writing with their employer to cash out annual leave.

 Read more about cashing out annual leave (inc. templates)

 Can an employee request annual leave at the busiest time of year?

 The guide for this is contained in the National Employment Standards at clause 88:

 - Paid annual leave may be taken at times agreed between an employee and his or her employer.

 - The employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.”

-Terms about excessive leave in the Pastoral Award 2010 changed as of29 July 2017.
+Terms about excessive leave in the Pastoral Award 2020 changed as of 29 July 2017.
 Accrued annual leave is regarded as ‘excessive’ if more than eight weeks’ annual leave has accrued.
 If employees have accrued excessive annual leave, the employer and the employee can discuss ways to reduce or eliminate the amount of leave owing.